joshuatsmith96/ai-fact-checker-2/README.md

-Here are a few ways to remake the project description, each with a different focus and tone.

-## Option 1: The Punchy, Developer-Focused Remake

 # **Gemini-Powered AI Fact-Checker** 🔍

 A practical, open-source web application that integrates the **Gemini 2.5 Flash API** with a modern **React** frontend to demonstrate real-time, AI-assisted fact verification.
 Hosted entirely on **Render**, this project is an end-to-end example of bringing AI capabilities into a production-ready web stack.